innowatio-archive/iwwa-lambda-aggregated-readings-api/README.md

 # iwwa-lambda-aggregated-readings-api

-Pipes one kinesis stream into another.
+Allow posting more than one reading into a single call.

 ## Deployment